Paleontology in Missouri: Prehistory

 Pennsylvanian life of Missouri included fairly abundant ammonoids, relatively uncommon Archimedes screws, obriculoid brachiopods, abundant branching bryozoans, abundant lacy bryozoans, conodonts, tabulate corals, tetracorals, abundant crinoids, abundant fusulinids, nautiloids, fairly abundant pelecypods, and fairly abundant trilobites.
 The Pennsylvanian nautiloids of Missouri mostly had coiled shells but some forms were straight.
 Their remains are most common in the west-central region of the state.
 Pennsylvanian marine vertebrate life included armored fishes.
 On land, the Pennsylvanian plant life of Missouri included ferns, reeds, rushes, and scale trees.
 The rich flora left abundant plant fossils ranging from microscopic to large logs.
 Some of the state's early tetrapods left behind footprints that would later fossilize in the vicinity of Kansas City.
 The sea covering Missouri was gradually filled in by sediments eroded off mountains to the east.
 Missouri was no longer covered by the sea by the end of the Carboniferous.

 Sedimentation resumed during the Cretaceous.
 Parts of Missouri were covered by the Western Interior Seaway at the time.
 The seawater again intruding onto Missouri originated from the Gulf of Mexico this time.
 The southeastern part of the state with Cretaceous sedimentation, became part of a region known as the Mississippi Embayment.
 On land, early flowering plants were blooming in the state.
-The fossil of the hadrosaurid dinosaur Parrosaurus have been found in Bollinger County.
+The fossil of the hadrosaurid dinosaur Parrosaurus and theropod dinosaurs have been found in Bollinger County.
 In fact, fossils of Parrosaurus are among the only known dinosaur remains in the state.